-To make it easier to create and manage your programs, let's first have a quick look at how MicroPython projects and programs for your EV3 robots are organized.
+To make it easier to create and manage your programs, let's first have a quick look at how the MicroPython projects and programs for your EV3 robots are organised.

-Programs are organized into project folders, as shown in Figure 2.1.
+The programs are organised into project folders, as shown in Figure 2.1.
 A project folder is a directory on your computer that contains the main program (main.py) and other optional scripts or files.
 This project folder and all of its contents will be copied to the EV3 Brick, where the main program will be run.

-This page shows you how to create such a project and how to transfer it to the EV3 Brick.
+This page shows you how to create a project and how to transfer it to the EV3 Brick.